Polish chickens are quirky and bizarre, but most importantly, they are super charming. They can be distinguished by their beautiful head feathers.

 In addition, these birds can sometimes become nervous.
 This is usually due to the chicken’s visual problems.

-You might want to trim the feathers around the facial or ocular area of the bird to help it see predators.
+You might want to trim the head feathers around the facial or ocular area of the bird to help it see predators.

 This can also help prevent eye infections, to which this bird is prone.